greendog99/greendog-rails-template/README.md

 ## Documentation

-This section will explain how to use each of the features.
+See the [documentation](documentation.html) page for a summary of how to use each of the features.

 ## To Do